evoluteur/evolutility-ui-react/README.md

 | header       | Text to be displayed at the top of the group (just below the group title).|
 | footer       | Text to be displayed at the bottom of the group.    |

+Notes:
-Note: Groups are optional.
+- Groups are optional.
 By default a single group holds all fields.
+- Groups are positioned based on their "width" property the same way than fields are positioned inside groups.

 <a name="Collection"></a>
 ### Collection